Animal spirit is different from spirit animal. However, associating animal and human character reveals there’s an animal-human relationship.

 רוּחַ rûwach roo’-akh; from H7306 (רוּחַ); wind; by resemblance breath, i.e. a sensible (or even violent) exhalation; figuratively, life, anger, unsubstantiality; by extension, a region of the sky; by resemblance spirit, but only of a rational being (including its expression and functions):

 Animals operate by instinct.
 I will return to this subject.
 There’s an automatization in their activity.
 If left in their natural habitat fauna will act identically from generation to generation.
 A parrot will always act like a parrot.
 A monkey will always act like a monkey.
 That said, not all parrots are identical, not all monkeys are identical.
 Beyond the automatization, there’s a certain personality that can show through.
-It’s that part of certain animals that makes them so attaching.
+It’s that part of certain animals that makes them so endearing.
 They recognize humans and human sentiments.
-They grow close to their owners and can perform incredible acts of bravery, self-denial, and empathy.
+They grow close to their owners and can learn human capabilities to a certain level.
+They can perform incredible acts of bravery, self-denial, and empathy.
 This is the result of the presence of the ruach.
 Like human beings, animals have plasticity.
 However, animal character and personality plasticity are far, far, far short of human mind plasticity.
 Animals have VERY LIMITED potential compared to humans.

 God has direct access to animal spirit.
 Please understand what I’m saying here.
 We’re seeing the overall relationship between God, God’s Spirit (the Holy Spirit) and the spirit (small s) He’s given to humans (last week) and in this post to animals.
 In absolutely no way is God working spiritually with animals.
 However, God can work PHYSICALLY with animals if and when He so wishes.
 These are rare instances but they are corroborated by the Bible.
 We saw one of them above in Genesis 7:15 where God caused seven couples of clean animals and one couple of unclean animals to assemble and enter Noah’s ark.
 I realize many think this is a fairy tale.
 But, that’s what God’s Word says.